punxaphil/maxi-media-player/README.md

 artworkHostname: http://192.168.0.59:8123 #default is ''.
 Usually not needed, but depending on your setup your device might not be able to access the artwork on the default host.
 One example where it could be needed is if you cast the dashboard with Google Cast.
 showAudioInputFormat: true # default is false.
 Will show the audio input format (e.g. Dolby Digital) in the player section if available.
 By default, it will only show if the input format in the volumes section.
 fallbackArtwork: https://cdn-icons-png.flaticon.com/512/651/651717.png # Override default fallback artwork image if artwork is missing for the currently selected media.
+entitiesToIgnoreVolumeLevelFor: # default is empty.
+Use this if you want to ignore volume level for certain players in the player section.
+Useful if you have a main device with fixed volume.
+  - media_player.my_sonos_port_device

 # media browser specific
 mediaBrowserItemsPerRow: 4 # default is 1.
 Use this to show items as icons.